An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Introduction

 This paper describes our proposal to tackle the JSSP using RL.
-The algorithm adapts the Policy Proximal Optimization (PPO) algorithm to the JSSP, making use of a suitable representation of the environment as a Markov Decision Process (MDP).
-PPO belongs to the family of actor-critic RL algorithms, for which we implemented two special deep neural networks for both the actor and the critic, based on two concatenated Long Short-Term Memory networks (LSTMs).
+The algorithm adapts the Policy Proximal Optimization (PPO) algorithm firstly presented in \cite{schulman2017proximal} to the JSSP, making use of a suitable representation of the environment as a Markov Decision Process (MDP).
+PPO belongs to the family of actor-critic RL algorithms, for which we developed two special deep neural networks for both the actor and the critic, based on two concatenated Long Short-Term Memory networks (LSTMs).
 This architecture is proven to be effective and flexible to the number of jobs, operations, and machines.
-We compared our algorithm with the standard mixed-integer programming solver CPLEX from IBM (\cite{cplex}), obtaining very good average results.
+We compared our algorithm against standard JSSP heuristics (as resumed in \cite{Panwalkar1977ASurvey}), the adaptive algorithm presented in \cite{Sotskov1996Adaptive}, the branch-and-cut algorithm implemented in the known solver CPLEX from IBM (\cite{cplex}), { and the Deep Reinforcement learning algorithm described in \cite{zhang2020learning}}, obtaining good average results.

 The paper is organized as follows: in Section \ref{sec:preliminaries_and_notation} we formalize the JSSP and we give the basic elements and ideas behind the paradigm of reinforcement learning, with a special focus on actor-critic methods.
 In Section \ref{sec:jssp_as_mdp}, we describe the JSSP as a Markov decision process, making the problem solvable by using RL.
 Then, in Section \ref{sec:agents_deep_models}, we introduce the deep neural networks used as a learning model in our algorithm.
-Finally, in Section \ref{sec:computational_experience}, we illustrates the experiment.
+Finally, in Section \ref{sec:computational_experience}, we illustrate the experiment.